Everything You Were Afraid to Ask

 DAO stands for Decentralized Autonomous Organization.
 In plain language: it's a governance structure where decisions are made by the community, rules are encoded in transparent technology rather than held in one person's head, and no single authority can override the collective.

 Think of it this way: the technology is the architecture.
-You live in a building without needing to understand the load-bearing calculations.
+You can live in a building without needing to understand the load-bearing calculations.

 Community members make decisions — weighted by their participation, contribution, and tenure in the community.
 This isn't pure one-person-one-vote democracy (which is easily manipulated by whoever shows up most consistently).
 It's a meritocratic contribution model where your voice is proportional to your skin in the game.